Valvoline

 Bearish

-- Dangerously High Financial Leverage: A debt-to-equity ratio of 4.93 indicates a heavily leveraged capital structure.
-This, combined with a weak current ratio of 0.70, poses significant financial risk and limits strategic flexibility.
+- Dangerously High Financial Leverage: A debt-to-equity ratio of 4.93 indicates a highly leveraged capital structure post-separation.
+Coupled with a weak current ratio of 0.70, this raises serious concerns about financial flexibility and the ability to service debt, especially if interest rates remain elevated.

 VVV Technical Analysis